okta/okta.github.io/_source/_posts/2019-06-20-ionic-4-tutorial-user-authentication-and-registration.md

 ng add @oktadev/schematics
 ```

-Before you run this command, you'll need to create an OIDC app in Okta.
+Before you run this command, you'll need to create an OpenID Connect (OIDC) app in Okta.
 OIDC builds on top of the OAuth 2.0 authorization framework.
 It allows clients to verify the identity of the user and get their details.
+If you're not familiar with OAuth 2.0 or OIDC, I recommend you read [What the Heck is OAuth?](/blog/2017/06/21/what-the-heck-is-oauth)

 ### Create an OpenID Connect App in Okta